Stronglifts 5x5 Workout Review

 So with this in mind here is my version of the 5×5 workout program.
 It still consists of two workouts which you will alternate over three weekly visits to the gym, but the workouts are as follows:

-You will notice that this workout is very similar to the one I described in my article on the full body workout routine, which I recommend you take a look at to give you more information on why a workout of this sort is the best way to build muscle for the vast majority of people.
+You will notice that this routine is very similar to the one I described in my article on the full body workout routine, which I recommend you take a look at to give you more information on why a program of this sort is the best way to build muscle for most people.